 How Do I Decide Which Lawyer I Should Hire?

 Personal injury litigation is complicated.
 You should look for a personal injury lawyer who has been certified by the Supreme Court of the State of New Jersey as a Certified Civil Trial Attorney.
-Levinson Axelrod, P.A. is fortunate to have a Certified Civil Trial Attorney at each of our eight neighborhood offices.
+Levinson Axelrod, P.A. is fortunate to have a Certified Civil Trial Attorney at each of our nine neighborhood offices.

 How Do Personal Injury Attorneys Charge?